Typhoon Megi (2010): Meteorological history

 Late on October 10, a tropical disturbance formed east-southeast of Guam.
 There were favorable environmental conditions, such as low vertical wind shear, good upper-level divergence and poleward outflow.
 The system began to significantly develop on October 12, prompting the Joint Typhoon Warning Center (JTWC) issuing a Tropical Cyclone Formation Alert at 09:00 UTC.
 Several hours later, the Japan Meteorological Agency (JMA) began monitoring the system as a tropical depression.
 Early on October 13, JTWC also classified the system as a tropical depression and designated it 15W.
 Hours later, well-defined convective banding features developed around the system and thunderstorm activity over the center of circulation increased.
-Sea surface temperature above 28 C and high oceanic heat content allowed for further strengthening.
+Sea surface temperatures above 28 C and high oceanic heat content allowed for further strengthening.
 Situated to the southwest of a subtropical ridge, the system slowly tracked west-northwest towards the Philippines.
 Around 12:00 UTC, the system further intensified into a tropical storm, earning the name Megi from JMA.

 Late on October 13, Tropical Storm Megi became quasi-stationary, but a mid-latitude trough moving from the west caused the storm to resume a northwestward track around the periphery of the subtropical ridge.
 Throughout the morning of October 14, a central dense overcast developed over the center of Megi, allowing for intensification.
-Later that day, a microwave scanned the developing eye of Megi, resulting in JMA upgrading the system to a severe tropical storm and JTWC upgrading it to a typhoon.
-On October 15, JMA upgraded Megi to a typhoon, and the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) began to mention the typhoon and named it Juan as it entered the Philippine Area of Responsibility, with improved outflow over the western semi-circle and a well-defined low-level circulation center with tightly curved banding.
-On October 16, Megi began rapid deepening with a well-defined eye due to enhanced poleward outflow by a transitory mid-latitude trough.
+Later that day, microwave imagery showed a developing mid-level eye feature, resulting in JMA upgrading the system to a severe tropical storm and JTWC upgrading it to a typhoon.
+Around this time, Megi began to be observed by Hurricane Hunters from the United States Air Force's (USAF) 53rd Weather Reconnaissance Squadron, as part of a field campaign researching typhoon impacts on the ocean.
+On their first flight, they verified the microwave data of a developing eye within the cyclone.
+On October 15, JMA upgraded Megi to a typhoon, and the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) began to mention the typhoon and named it Juan as it entered the Philippine Area of Responsibility, with improved outflow over the western semi-circle and a well-defined low-level circulation center with tightly curved banding; steady intensification continued thereafter.
+By the afternoon of October 16, Megi began to undergo rapid intensification with a well-defined eye developing, and enhanced poleward outflow developing due to a transitory mid-latitude trough.